css art

 Setting Up the Keyframes:

-Keyframes are where the magic happens.
-We need Keyframes to make the elephant trunk smaller and larger.
-For this, let us add height 100px auto 0% , highest 200px at 40% and height 100px at 100%.
+Keyframes are where the animation magic happens.
+We need @keyframes to scale the elephant's trunk from small to large.
+For this let us add height 100px auto 0%, max 200px 40% and height 100px 100%.

 @keyframes long {